Harvey Weinstein found guilty of sexual assault and rape, cleared of most serious charge | DW | 24.02.2020

 Hollywood producer Harvey Weinstein on Monday was found guilty on several charges against him, including sexual assault and third degree rape.

-A jury acquitted Weinstein on two counts of predatory sexual assault and first degree rape.
-These charges carried a potential life sentence.
+A jury acquitted Weinstein on two counts of predatory sexual assault and first degree rape, which carried a potential life sentence.

-Anna Sciorra, best known for her role "The Sopranos," testified that Weinstein showed up unexpectedly at her apartment in New York one night in the early 1990s, raped her, and then forced her to have oral sex with him.
+Annabella Sciorra, best known for her role in "The Sopranos," testified that Weinstein showed up unexpectedly at her apartment in New York one night in the early 1990s, raped her, and then forced her to have oral sex with him.

 Read more: Harvey Weinstein on trial: A timeline